 Chief Baby Officer

-Cherrie is a Parenting Coach who specializes in baby, toddler and preschooler development.
+Cherrie is a Parenting Coach and Author who specializes in baby, toddler and preschooler development.

 She has a background in child psychology + early childhood education and earned an M.Ed in Early Childhood Education from the University of British Columbia.